Khushig11/Hokage_Identifier/README.md

 # Hokage_Identifier
-This is a machine learning project which identifies the Hokages (charachters) of the anime Naruto.
+This is a machine learning project which identifies the Hokages (characters) of the anime Naruto.